-My grandfather Cam Shortts was a great businessman, but he was an even better hunter.
+My grandfather Cam Shortts was a great businessman, but he was an even better hunter (with superb recruiting skills).

 He owned a successful hunting and fishing lodge in northern Ontario, an amazing place where I spent many, many days in my youth.
 It was a lodge that was frequented by corporate big wigs – CEOs, CFOs and COOs holed up there on their vacations.

 And it was “up north” nestled on the shore of a shimmering lake with that great man that I learned everything I needed to know about recruiting.

 No, Gramps wouldn’t drag out his old business school texts to the duck blind.
 Instead, his methodical, precise approach to hunting taught me valuable lessons I’ve carried with me ever since.